wkeeling/resume/README.rst

 |
 | **Key activities:**

-- Stabilised, optimised and built upon an early version of the system which the aero team now depend upon for terabytes of data per week.
+- Stabilised, optimised and advanced an early version of the system that the aero team now depend upon for terabytes of data per week.

 - Liaised closely with domain experts and aero teams in the UK and Italy to understand and define requirements.

-- Acted as quality control, reviewing team code, flagging potential issues, testing and merging pull requests.
+- Acted as quality control: reviewing team code, flagging potential issues, testing and merging pull requests.

-- Resolved operational issues under pressure, analysing logs, inspecting processes, monitoring SQL.
+- Resolved operational issues under pressure: analysing logs, inspecting processes, monitoring SQL.

 - Improved robustness through: